Copper Ionization Pool Maintenance

-This post offers tips on how to maintain a swimming pool that uses copper ionization for controlling bacteria and algae.
+This post offers tips on how to maintain a swimming pool that uses copper ionization.

 The primary active ingredient in all mineral pool systems is either copper or silver.
-Many systems combine both copper and silver to provide the best protection against both algae and bacteria.
 The same tips apply to copper-silver ionizers and most mineral pool systems.

 The primary benefit of mineral ionization is that you typically don’t need as many chemicals to maintain a clean, clear and properly balanced pool.
 Some ionizer manufacturers claim that you don’t need to use any chemicals, but this is not supported by ClearBlue or governing bodies.

 With ionizers, the primary method of keeping the pool clean and clear is by releasing minerals into the water.
 An electrical current charges mineral plates or electrodes which are plumbed into the pool or hot tub water line.
 As the electricity jumps from one plate to the other through the water, mineral ions are released.
-These mineral ions are the active ingredient that fight bacteria, viruses and algae in pools and spas by augmenting the bactericidal and algicidal activity of primary disinfectants.
+These mineral ions are the active ingredient that assist in controlling bacteria and algae in pools and spas by augmenting the bactericidal and algicidal activity of primary disinfectants.
 Over time, the mineral plates wear down as the ions are released.
 It is important to monitor the electrodes regularly to make sure that they haven’t worn down completely.
 This would mean that there are no minerals left to be released and the pool is susceptible to algae and other problems.

 We typically recommend replacing your electrodes every season.
 However, this will vary depending on the size and usage of your pool.
 Also, the first set of electrodes will wear down faster because the minerals need to ramp up in the water.
 But, since the ions are very stable and will even stay in the water over the winter, the following sets will last longer.

 Take a look at these images to see what worn electrodes look like.